EnzoExemplary/ST-TestProject/README.md

 4. You can hit the 'Start' button a second time after the program has stopped and the 'ant' will continue from the centre square

 Note:
-*Directions and colours are hard coded into Util.java *ColourReference[] defines the order colours, tiles will change colour sequentially according this array *The method getDirection() defines which direction to turn on each colour, these can be swapped around as required to generate certain patterns
+<br>*Directions and colours are hard coded into Util.java
+<br>*ColourReference[] defines the order colours, tiles will change colour sequentially according this array
+<br>*The method getDirection() defines which direction to turn on each colour, these can be swapped around as required to generate certain patterns